UKGovLD/registry-core/doc/notes.md

    * Where do the labels for things like owner organization come from?

+   * If lucene update breaks (e.g. write lock left behind) then the update fails uncleanly, need to abort in that case

 ## Future redesign for scale

    * Switch to a message-oriented design for connecting the registry core logic to the store, indexers and other possible data consumers - but what message structure BSON encoding?